Full time and part time employment

 The Annual Population Survey (APS) is the largest ongoing household survey in the UK and covers a range of topics, including:

 - personal characteristics

 The purpose of the APS is to provide information on important social and socio-economic variables at local levels, such as labour market estimates.

 The published statistics also allow the government to monitor estimates on a range of issues between censuses.

 8. Download the data

-This file contains the following: Measure, Employment_type, Ethnicity, Ethnicity_type, Time, Time_Type, Region, Gender, Value, Value_type, Confidence_interval, Numerator, Denominator, Sample_size
+This file contains the following: Measure, Employment_type, Ethnicity, Ethnicity_type, Time, Time_Type, Region, Sex, Value, Value_type, Confidence_interval, Numerator, Denominator, Sample_size